xuqiang521/vui/README.md

 })
 ```

-after register global message component, then you can use it customize your own modal
+after register global modal component, then you can use it customize your own modal

 ```html
 <style lang="stylus">